 They resided in Amesville in the 1930s, Sharpsburg in the 1950s and Zanesville in the 1970s.

-They had 10 children -- Henry Leon "Hank" Hill Sr., Wilbur Dean Hill, Raymond "Deck" Hill, Shelby "Jean" Fischer, Robert R. Hill, Jerry L. Hill, Donald "Ricky" Hill, Tony James Hill, Dorothy Mae Barnett and Vivian Mayle.
+They produced a brood of 10 children -- Henry Leon "Hank" Hill Sr., Wilbur Dean Hill, Raymond "Deck" Hill, Shelby "Jean" Fischer, Robert R. Hill, Jerry L. Hill, Donald "Ricky" Hill, Tony James Hill, Dorothy Mae Barnett and Vivian "Biddy" Mayle.

 The Hills made their home in the later 1970s in Chesterhill, Athens County, where Guy was a longtime coal miner.